-There are so many styles of braiding that it’s hard to choose just one, but micro braids are definitely one of our all-time favorites.
-If you’re looking for a show-stopping, long-wear protective hairstyle that is bound to elevate your Instagram aesthetic, we’re sure micro braids are going to become your favorite plait style, too.
-The beauty of micro braids is that they’re a protective style, but because the braids are so thin you can often treat and style your hair as you normally would if it weren’t braided.
+There are so many braiding styles that it’s hard to choose just one, but if we had to choose, micro braids are one of our all-time favorites.
+If you’re looking for a show-stopping, long-wear protective hairstyle that is bound to elevate your Instagram aesthetic, we’re sure micro braids are going to become your favorite plait style too.
+The beauty of micro braids is that they’re a protective style, but because the braids are so thin, you can often treat and style your hair as you normally would if it weren’t braided.

 What are micro braids?

 Micro braids are tiny braids so small they often resemble thick strands of hair.
 As you might imagine, micro braids take hours to install and sometimes even longer to remove.
 The time spent is well worth it, though, because this look offers a level of versatility that not many other braid styles can.
 That’s because the braids are so thin they can often be treated and styled like your natural hair.

 When installing micro braids whether, with your natural hair or added hair, only a few strands of hair are used at a time.
 Because of this, the braids are often much lighter than other protective styles, such as box braids or faux locs.
 This allows you to style the braids as you would regular strands of hair, making styles like curling iron curls, additional braids, buns, and ponytails possible.

 You can leave micro braids in your hair anywhere from one day to eight weeks—it all depends on how well you care for them (the better the care, the longer they will last).
 However, we don’t advise keeping them for longer than eight weeks without making an appointment with your stylist.
 They can help you determine whether or not it is safe for your strands to remain in the micro braids a bit longer or if it is time to remove them.